Monkey Island 2: LeChuck's Revenge: New technology

-Haynes reported that the art team's concern with enhancing the graphical quality of Monkey Island 2 led them to consider atypical devices for realizing the game's static visuals.
-Around that time, competing companies Sierra On-Line and Dynamix had released several titles whose graphics were generated from scanned images and digitized live-action footage.
-The success of those titles prompted LucasArts to incorporate a scanning-based method into the production of their game's visuals.
-Reminiscing on that development, Purcell explained the artists' capability to initially model the in-game locations on paper and then to implement the images digitally lent them "a greater range".
+Atypical devices for realizing the static visuals were considered to enhance its graphical quality.
+Competing companies Sierra On-Line and Dynamix had around that time released several titles whose graphics were generated from scanned images and digitized live-action footage.
+The success of those titles prompted LucasArts to incorporate scanning into the production of their visuals.
+Purcell later explained that the artists' capability to initially model the in-game locations on paper and then to implement the images digitally lent them "a greater range".

 After experimenting with various art media in the creation of the environmental paintings, LucasArts developed a process that involved an amalgam of graphical techniques.
-Initially, the artists used colored pen markers to draw a rough representation of a scene – an approach originated by Chan – whose details they then augmented and reinforced by applying paint.
-Thereby they finalized the overlaid drawing with colored pencils, utilized to eliminate "soft edges".
-Upon the digitization of those visualizations, LucasArts added further adjustments and effects "not easily achieved with traditional painting methods" to the resulting pictures with proprietary graphics software.
+Initially, the artists used colored pen markers to draw a rough sketch of a scene – an approach originated by Peter Chan – whose details they then augmented and reinforced by applying paint.
+They finalized the overlaid drawing with colored pencils to eliminate "soft edges".
+Upon digitizing them, further adjustments and effects "not easily achieved with traditional painting methods" were added with proprietary graphics software.

 The background artwork was primarily developed by Chan and partly created by Purcell, who was responsible for locations such as the interior of Wally B. Feed's cabin in Woodtick.
-Sean Turner also painted the visual designs for certain scenes in the game.
-Purcell sought to impart depth to the background graphics by adding elements that suggested the presence of a foreground visual dimension in the on-screen depiction of settings such as the Bloody Lip Bar, a location which the player character visits in Woodtick.
-Citing that same scene, Purcell remarked that he attempted to provide the environmental visuals with humorous imagery, which, with respect to Purcell's example, meant details "like the spitoon with overshot loogies all over the doorframe".
-He was also inclined to introduce anachronistic visual elements in the background artwork, although one of those elements, a "50's era jukebox" that was planned to feature in the Bloody Lip Bar, was omitted from the final game.
+Sean Turner also painted the visual designs for certain scenes.
+Purcell sought to impart depth to the background graphics by adding elements suggesting a foreground visual dimension in settings such as the Bloody Lip Bar, a playable location in Woodtick.
+Purcell attempted to provide the environmental visuals with humorous imagery, which, in his example from that same scene, meant details "like the spitoon with overshot loogies all over the doorframe".
+He also tended to introduce anachronistic visual elements in the background artwork, although one, a "50's era jukebox" that was planned to feature in the Bloody Lip Bar, was omitted from the final game.
+Overall, Rik Haynes estimated the resulting graphics assets to comprise around 6.4 million pixels of on-screen visual information.